Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 Others in Virginia vehemently disagree.

-Fairfax teachers’ associations are insisting that all employees receive both shots before heading back to campuses.
+Fairfax teachers associations are insisting that all employees receive both shots before heading back to campuses.
 After teacher inoculations were canceled this week, the Fairfax County Federation of Teachers called on school leaders to delay reopening to compensate.

 In Maryland’s Montgomery County, some school board members link vaccinations to reopening.
 Said Board President Brenda Wolff: “We are ready to go when teachers are vaccinated.”

-And in neighboring Prince George’s County, where a vaccine rollout for school employees starts this weekend, chief executive Monica E. Goldson said about 9,000 teachers and staff have said they want the shots.
+And in neighboring Prince George’s County, where a vaccine rollout for school employees starts this weekend, Chief executive Monica E. Goldson said about 9,000 teachers and staff have said they want the shots.
 That, combined with declining virus numbers, would clear the way for a reopening as soon as the spring for small groups of students, Goldson said at a recent state hearing.

 The push for vaccinations is reasonable as the pandemic surges, said Meagan Fitzpatrick, an infectious-disease transmission modeler for the University of Maryland School of Medicine.
 She said Maryland’s level of community transmission means any non-vaccinated teacher walking into a classroom is taking a “direct, individual risk.”